-Quickly Close Desktop Spaces in Mac OS X Lion’s Mission Control
+Close Desktop Spaces in Mission Control for Mac OS X Quickly

-You can quickly close desktop spaces in Mac OS X Lion’s Mission Control by holding down the Option key, this causes the familiar iOS style (X) close symbol to appear over the spaces which can then be rapidly closed.
+There are other ways to close the virtual spaces but, remember, you can quickly close desktop spaces in Mac OS X Mission Control by holding down the Option key, this causes the familiar iOS style and Launchpad (X) close symbol to appear over the spaces which can then be rapidly closed.

 Alternately, you can mouse over spaces and the close button will appear on hover after a second or two, but the option key is immediate.
 For both approaches, closing a space that contains an app or windows results in those windows being shuffled over to the next desktop.